CrabeDeFrance/lidi/README.md

 For more information about the general purpose and concept of unidirectional networks and data diode: [Unidirectional network](https://en.wikipedia.org/wiki/Unidirectional_network).

+This version is a fork of the original [lidi project](https://github.com/ANSSI-FR/lidi).
+It aims to fix several issues and improve the following topics:

+* Support network interrupt and being able to recover from packet loss, introducting a brand new reordering component.
+This fixes issues [#3](https://github.com/ANSSI-FR/lidi/issues/3) and [#4](https://github.com/ANSSI-FR/lidi/issues/4).
+* Add bandwidth limiter at sender side
+* Use a highly configurable [logging](https://docs.rs/log4rs/latest/log4rs/) framework and [metrics](https://docs.rs/metrics/latest/metrics/) compatible with [Prometheus](https://prometheus.io/)
+* Validation of the project by adding functional tests using [behave](https://behave.readthedocs.io/en/latest/)
+* Simplify the global architecture to ease maintenance and improve performance, for instance: reduced number of processing pipelines (now only 2, on sender and receiver), removed multi client feature, removed dynamic allocation in UDP RX thread.
+* Remove unsafe Rust
+* Update to latest versions of Rust crates

 ## Where to find some documentation?

-The *user* documentation is available at <https://anssi-fr.github.io/lidi/>, or can be built and opened with:
+The *user* documentation is available at <???> or can be built and opened with:

 ```
+$ apt install ??? <sphinx stuffs>
 $ cd doc
 $ make html
 $ xdg-open _build/html/index.html